OpenDSA/OpenDSA/RST/en/Glossary.rst

       In Theta notation, this is traditionally written as :math:`\Theta(1)`.

+   constructive induction
+      A process for finding the closed form for a :term:`recurrence relation` ,
+      that involves substituting in a guess for the closed form to replace the recursive part(s) of the recurrence.
+      Depending on the goal (typically either to show that the hypothesized growth rate is right, or to find the precise constants), one then manipulates the resulting non-recursive equation.

    container
    container class
       A :term:`data structure` that stores a collection of